alejandrosb8/tools-for-web-development/README.md

 * [Shadow Generator](https://shadows.brumm.af/): Shadow generator for CSS.
 * [Neumorphism](https://neumorphism.io/): CSS code generator that will help with colors, gradients and shadows to adapt this new design trend or discover its posibilities.
 * [Omatsuri](https://omatsuri.app/): Open source browser tools for everyday use.
+* [10015](https://10015.io/): 10015 is a free all-in-one toolbox solution for front-end web development with tools for working with text, images, CSS, colors, social media, and more.
 * [Modern fluid typography](https://modern-fluid-typography.vercel.app/): Fluid typography generator for CSS with clamp.
 * [Fluid type scale calculator](https://utopia.fyi/type/calculator/)
 * [CSS Glass](https://css.glass/): Create a CSS Glass Effect.
 * [CSS Loaders Collection](https://cssloaders.github.io/)
+* [CSS Stats](https://cssstats.com/): CSS Stats provides analytics and visualizations for your stylesheets.
+This information can be used to improve consistency in your design, track performance of your app, and diagnose complex areas that might benefit from refactoring.
+* [Whitespaces](https://kirillbelyaev.com/s/): Whitespaces is a super useful reference guide and copy/paste resource for a variety of whitespace types, zero-width characters.
+* [I Hate Regex](https://ihateregex.io/): I Hate Regex is a regex cheat sheet that explains and displays representations of commonly used regular expressions to help you understand them better.
 * [Htmhell](https://www.htmhell.dev/): A collection of bad practices in HTML, copied from real websites.

 ## Icons and Images